DiffMu/DiffPrivacyInference.jl/docs/src/full_reference/annotations.md

 ```

 ## Static parameters
 As you can read in the documentation of our [types](@ref), we allow two kinds of numeric function arguments -- static and variable ones.
 Static arguments are usueful if you want the inferred sensitivity/privacy guarantee of some of your function's arguments to depend on the values of some other of the function arguments.
-A simple example with an argument annotated using the [`Static()`](@ref) type function:
+A simple example with an argument annotated using the [`Static()`](@ref)/[`Static(T)`](@ref) type function:
 ```
 julia> typecheck_hs_from_string("module L
           function f(x::Integer, y::Integer)